 If I had asked you a couple of days ago what your favorite foods were, I am sure the list would have not included cabbage.
-You have to admit you had a bit of prejudice against this crunchy veggie, but after discovering the true tastiness and health benefits of cabbage, you can’t help but change your mind on this nutritious vegetable.
+You have to admit you’ve had a bit of prejudice against this crunchy veggie; but after discovering the true tastiness and health benefits of cabbage, you’ll be forced to change your mind about this nutritious vegetable.

-Cabbage is a low calorie food rolling in antioxidant polyphenols and vitamin C, along with one of the most important clotting agent vitamin K, but this is not all.
-Cabbage has been estimated for decades for its anti-inflammatory properties and versatility in meal preparation.
-What has really added to cabbage’s credit in the last few years is its implication as a cancer-fighting food.
+Cabbage is a low calorie food rolling in antioxidant polyphenols and vitamin C, along with one of the most important clotting agents, vitamin K. But that’s not all!
+For decades cabbage has been valued for its anti-inflammatory properties and versatility in meal preparation.
+What has really added to cabbage?s credit in the last few years is its implication as a cancer-fighting food.